lamastex/scalable-data-science/db/sdsBlog.md

 ## Community edition

 With support from daatbricks we got community edition account for each student towards the second half of the course and encouraged student to work in CE.
-This was the `exit strategy` so the student will have a central place to continue learning and keeping up with Spark's rapid evolutions.
+This was the long-term (and possibly life-long) learning strategy so the student will have a central place to continue learning and keeping up with Spark's rapid evolutions.
 We will be releasing the contents of the course as a `.dbc` archive that can be uploaded into anyone's databricks CE to learn by taking advantage of our course contents and notebooks.